hindu-comm/mail_stream_indology/2017/10/Autsanash_Purana/15__Christophe_Vielle.md

 >
 >> A quick look in the index of Ludo Rocher's fine history of puranic literature shows an Auśanasapurāṇa, which is probably what Singh is trying to refer to.
 P. 138 gives more information about this "lost" purāṇa, which is sometimes conflated with the Vindhyamāhātmya, that Singh also cites.
 That's probably the basis of the information that Singh is garbling.
 >>
->> ​--
+>> --
->> Professor Dominik Wujastyk​,​
+>> Professor Dominik Wujastyk,
->> Singhmar Chair in Classical Indian Society and Polity​,​
+>> Singhmar Chair in Classical Indian Society and Polity,
->> Department of History and Classics​,​
+>> Department of History and Classics,
->> University of Alberta, Canada​.​
+>> University of Alberta, Canada.
->> South Asia at the U of A: ​sas.ualberta.ca​​​
+>> South Asia at the U of A: sas.ualberta.ca
 >>
 >>
 >> On 27 September 2017 at 12:39, patrick mccartney via INDOLOGY <indology at list.indology.info> wrote: